px/cfapp-piwik-analytics/cloudflare.md

 # Codename: Miniature Hipster
 ## A Piwik App for Cloudflare

-This open source CloudFlare app will load 'piwik.js' into all of your webpages with minimal effort, it will then provide your Piwik tracker with analytics about visitors to [your configured domains](https://www.cloudflare.com/my-websites).
+This Piwik Analytics Cloudflare Application will help you add the Piwik tracking code on your website pages.
+To use this app, you need to have Piwik [installed](http://piwik.org/docs/installation/) already, or use a [Piwik Hosting](http://piwik.org/hosting/) package.
+Configure [your configured domains](https://www.cloudflare.com/my-websites).

 ### App Features